-With new government guidelines asking anyone aged over 70 to self-isolate, this might be a worrying time for many.
+With a fresh 'lockdown' in place, this might be a worrying time for many.
 Here are some tips on preparing as best you can, and how you might still keep in touch with others during this period.

 When you have seemingly bare cupboards, or have bought whatever you were able to nab, the Supercook recipe search engine might save the day.
 Simply type in the ingredients that you have in your cupboards, fridge and freezer, and it will come up with a raft of recipes you can make without leaving the house to buy more.